 However, the mercury concern in tuna (and in fish in general) is very much overstated, except in certain circumstances.

-I won’t go into a great deal of detail in this article, but the short version is this: No good studies have ever shown any problem with eating seafood “high” in mercury other than a few species like shark and whale, or fish from polluted areas.
-The reason that these certain cases exist is because mercury’s harmful effects occur when it is in excess of selenium.
+I won’t go into a great deal of detail in this article, but the short version is this: No good studies have ever shown any problem with eating seafood “high” in mercury other than a few species of shark and whale, or fish from polluted areas.
+The reason that these certain cases exist is that mercury’s harmful effects occur when it is in excess of selenium.
 And for almost all seafood (including tuna), selenium is higher than mercury.

 If you want to read more on this issue, check out Chris Kresser’s great article.